Achievements

 - Former Georgia CTSA KL2 Scholar Andrea Sikora, PharmD, MSCR, Receives $1.86M to Use AI to Prevent Adverse Drug Events in ICU

-- Georgia CTSA TL1 Trainee Focuses on Quality Improvement Initiatives to Reduce Postoperative Sepsis
+- Georgia CTSA TL1 Trainee Focuses on Quality Improvement Initiatives to Reduce Postoperative Seps

 Community